-Have you longed to be a keyboard ninja?
+Have you longed to be a keyboarding ninja?
 If so, consider mastering a few keyboarding shortcuts.
-In the school computer lab, students frequently use the shortcuts for copy, paste, print and save.
+In the school computer lab, 1st trimester, students in grades 2-6 will learn/review the shortcuts for copy, paste, print and save.
+Additional shortcuts are taught as needed with activities.
 While many key combinations abound, I’ve found those listed below to be the most useful.

 Tabs & Windows

 - Ctrl + N (open a new window)

 - Ctrl + W (close window)

 - Ctrl + Shift + Q + Q (shut down Chromebook in 3 seconds)

 - Ctrl + Shift + T (reopen a closed tab)

 - Ctrl + – (zoom out)